mitpaladin/flix/README.md

 ## Docker (for the app server and tests)

 It would be extremely straightforward to spin up a `Dockerfile` to run the app (and/or the app tests) in a Docker image, particularly since we've already spun up [Docker for the data source](#docker-for-the-data-source).
 Among other things, this would serve as a "self-hosting CI setup" by proving, without relying on an external commercial service, that no unknown/undocumented dependencies on the development system are required for the app and its tests to run correctly.
 Orchestration of what would then be two containers coule be achieved using `docker-compose` or equivalent.

+## Competent Modern Styling

+Rather than the current two kitchen-sink CSS files where styling for any and all components get thrown into the soup, we'd much prefer to associate (non-inline by default, CSS-based) styling more directly with individual components.
+This could use something like [`styled-components`](https://github.com/styled-components/styled-components).

+The alternative, or a useful intermediate step, would be to break up the existing CSS files into per-component files plus a common reset/master shared style file, all using SCSS rather than old-school CSS.
+Let's *at least* have variables and nested styles that make reuse practical and organisation obvious.

 # Contributions